iFuSiiOnzZ/HotKeys/README.md

 # HotKeys

-Keys that can be bind:
+Keys that can be bind <br />
-    Special Keys: CTRL, ALT
+    Special Keys: CTRL, ALT, SHIFT  <br />
-    Normal Keys: A - Z
+    Normal Keys: A - Z  <br />

 Normal keys have to be uppercase always.
-HotKeys are configured through a json (hotkeys.json) file that has to be in the same directory as the application.
+HotKeys are configured through a json file (hotkeys.json) that has to be in the same directory as the application.

 ## hotkeys.json
 ```